 We need to stop assuming that weight loss is a positive thing that we can openly make comments about.
 It may seem normal to mention that someone has lost weight, but the assumption that weight loss is always a positive supports some of the fundamental disordered thoughts that drive eating disorders.

-3. Do not provide feedback on physical appearance
+3. Do not provide feedback about “flattering” clothes

 That’s so slimming on you.
 I look fat in this.
 That’s really flattering.
 That shirt makes her look huge.
 That belt makes her waist look tiny.

 When we comment on clothing as either “flattering” or “not flattering,” what we are really saying is that everyone should aspire to look thin.
-This draws attention to body features and hiding parts of ourselves to appear more conventionally attractive.
-It’s best not to comment on the physical appearance of ourselves, our children, and other people.
+This supports the notion that thinness is best, and fuels disordered eating.
+If you struggle to accept body positivity, then begin by not using the words “flattering” or “slimming.”
+Also avoid commenting on the physical appearance of yourself, your children, and other people.

 4. Avoid feedback on eating and exercise behaviors